lolaedun/lom/README.md

 I want to create a section on the website that lists all the current foods that are safe for the little one to eat.
 I will divide the foods into different groups to make it easy for the user to quickly read and find the information.
-My first plan was to have different pages for each section but I soon realised this would make it more cumbersome for the user to click through each page.

-Therefore after creating a one-page site the user can easily click on a button to quickly scroll down to the required sections.
+My first plan was to have different pages for each section but I soon realised this would make it more cumbersome for the user to click through each page.Therefore after creating a one-page site the user can easily click on a button to quickly scroll down to the required sections.
 This way the user can quickly get to information much faster and with ease.

 * **Implementation**
 Food items are highlighted on mouse hover for User Interaction.

 * **Test**
 I clicked on the safe foods "lets go" button and it scrolls down to the correct section.
 On the nav bar I clicked on "Diet" and selected "safe foods" and it scrolls down to the correct section.
 I also tested to make sure the food groups collapse and are responsive on smaller devices.

 * **Result**
 Safe foods section is displaying as planned and the links work well.
 Tested this section on various browsers and devices and it is reponsive and user friendly.
 Adding the highlights to the foods list improved the user experience.

+* **Verdict**
+The test has passed all the criteria and works like planned.

+#### User story: As a user, I want ideas on meals I can make because of allergies.

+* **Plan**
+My plan is to create a sample menu plan with some simple meal ideas to spark some imagination.
+I would also like it to be responsive for smaller devices.

+* **Implementation**
+I originally created this using bootstrap tables but soon discovered it wasn't responsive on a small device so decided to recreate the meal plan using flexbox.
+I delibrately added this mealplan to the safe foods section as they are relatable to each other.

+* **Test**
+It display full size on desktops and laptops.
+The supper section stacks well on top of each other and the other rows respond well to change in sreen size on smaller devices.

+* **Result**
+The Mealplan displays well across all devices.

 * **Verdict**
 The test has passed all the criteria and works like planned.

 ## **Bugs**